openxc/reference-vi/docs/README.md

 ### MCU Selection

-The Vehicle Interface was originally built around a ChipKit MAX32 development board, which used a PIC32MX795F512 processor.
+The VI was originally built around a ChipKit MAX32 development board, which used a PIC32MX795F512 processor.
 We chose to move away from this architecture due to frustrations around the open-source support and tools of the PIC32 line.
 We had trouble developing for this platform in Linux, and had to